cyber-dojo/versioner/README.md

   so the TAG has to be in its own environment variable.

 - - - -
-Integration tests `export` these environment variables, and use them in a `docker-compose.yml` file to bring up dependent services.
+Integration tests can `export` these environment variables, and use them in a `docker-compose.yml` file to bring up dependent services.
 For example:
 ```bash